The Big 5 of Africa

 • Shamwari Private Game Reserve is a great place to find the Big 5 in South Africa.
 A beautiful high-end reserve with luxurious lodges and an exclusive feeling.
 You're often the only safari vehicle at an animal sighting.
 Shamwari is also well-known for its wildlife conservation initiatives, like the born-free Foundation.

 • Maasai Mara National Park and the Mara Conservancies are also one of the best places to find the Big 5, although seeing rhinos roaming freely is a challenge.
 Some conservancies have a rhino sanctuary, but these rhinos are protected by rangers 24/7.
 An example is the Enonkishu Conservancy on the northern boundary of the Maasai Mara Conservancies.
 Another great place in Kenya to see rhinos is at Ol Pejeta Conservancy.
+Read everything you need to know about safari in the Masai Mara.

 Of course, there are much more places and national parks to see the Big Five.
 Not all national parks have all of the Big Five and when they do have them, it can be harder to spot all of them on a single safari in Africa.